 4. Touch Retouch

 I’ve mentioned this phone app before in my mobile photography guide here, but it’s worth bringing up again.
-Touch Retouch is a seriously incredible app ($1.99 in the Apple app store) that lets you remove unwanted objects from your photos.
+Touch Retouch is a seriously incredible app ($1.99 in the Apple app store) that lets you remove unwanted objects from your photos in the blink of an eye.
 I’ve found that it works best when you’re removing objects or people from photos of water or more solid backgrounds.
 Don’t ask me how it works, but it’s pure magic.

 Here’s an extreme example of how I used it to remove a bunch of people and a no-swim barrier from a photo of the Skradinski Buk in Krka National Park.
 I’ve also used it to remove birds, rubbish bins and other random things from my shots.